 On his birthday—he would have been 76 on August 1, 2018—I teamed up with a stellar group of artists to perform songs written and interpreted by Garcia and the Dead.
 And we had a super special guest: Garcia’s iconic Wolf guitar, built by Doug Irwin in 1973 and played by Garcia over the next 20 years.
 Wolf’s current owner, Brian Halligan, generously brought the guitar to the show, and we all took turns with this beautiful instrument, which is incredibly heavy both in its its physical weight and its significance.
 Garcia’s cigarette burn on the headstock is still visible.

-The photo above shows me communing with Wolf, playing “Eyes of the World.”
+The photo above shows me communing with Wolf, playing “Crazy Fingers” with Hayley Jane on the lead vocal.
 Thanks to Rich Gastwirt for capturing the moment (see more in his photo album) and to Dan Tappan for his great set of photos.